If you’ve been looking around for a way to fix your car’s aux that won’t work, we have the perfect solution!

 Loose or Disconnected Wires

-In cases where you find out that the AUX port is fine and there is nothing wrong with the external cables or the devices, a loose or disconnected wire inside the stereo system can be the reason behind the issue.
+In cases where you find out that the AUX port is OK and there is nothing wrong with the external cables or the devices, a loose or disconnected wire inside the stereo system can be the reason behind the issue.

 Water Got inside the AUX Port